FRESH IDEAS TO BRING STYLE TO YOUR HOMESign Up

 Decide What You Actually Use Your Sofa For

-• Occasional use (formal living room, used lightly)
+• Occasional use – a formal living room that is barely used

-If you skip this step, you’ll default to aesthetics, and aesthetics won’t save you when your back hurts or the cushions collapse.
+If you skip this step, you’ll end up choosing based on what you think looks good, which won’t save you when your back is in pain or your cushions end up collapsing.

 Judgement call

-• If it needs to survive children, pets, and daily wear, prioritise durability above everything else.
+• If it needs to survive children, pets and daily wear, prioritizing sofas that use durable fabrics becomes a non negotiable

 Choosing the Right Sofa Depth